Ross65536/job-scheduler/DESIGN.md

   When the job is finished normally (with exit 0 or otherwise) the state is updated with `FINISHED` status and the `exit_code` is written to the state, but when a job is stopped by the user the status is set as `KILLED`.
   While the job is running, the spawned thread waits on the overridden `stdout` pipe, as the bytes arrive they are appended to the state, same for `stderr`, when both pipes are closed the thread will wait on the child's PID for it to finish.
+  The job belongs to the user that created it (which can be obtained from the API token), when the job is created it is placed in `userJobsIndex` under the correct username.

   There is a danger here that a user can execute a malicious job (like `rm -rf /`) which will be ignored.